What we know about Fort Lauderdale suspect

 • One source said Santiago went to the bathroom to get the gun out of the case and emerged shooting.

-• The gunman likely acted alone, Broward County Sheriff Scott Israel said.
+• Santiago likely acted alone, Israel said.

+• The FBI is investigating every angle and has not ruled out terrorism, according to officials.

+• Santiago is in federal custody and will likely appear Monday in court in Broward County, officials said.

 • Santiago had purchased two handguns -- a 9 mm Glock and a Glock .40-caliber -- in the past, according to a law enforcement source with knowledge of the investigation.
 It is unknown whether either of these pistols were used in Friday's attack.

-• Santiago's criminal record in Alaska includes three minor charges, such as having no proof of insurance in 2015 and a tail light violation in 2015.
+• Santiago's criminal record in Alaska includes three offenses: having no proof of insurance in 2015, a taillight violation in 2015 and a criminal mischief charge, causing property damage of more than $50, in 2016.

 • He served in the Puerto Rico National Guard and the Alaska Army National Guard.

-• He joined the Puerto Rico National Guard on Decenber 14, 2007, said Lt.
+• He joined the Puerto Rico National Guard in December 2007, said Lt.
 Col. Candis Olmstead of the Alaska Army National Guard.

 • Santiago received the Iraq Campaign Medal with a campaign star, a combat-related honor, CNN's Barbara Starr reported.

-• He served in the US Army Reserve before joining the Alaska Army National Guard on November 21, 2014, Olmstead told CNN.
+• He served in the US Army Reserve before joining the Alaska Army National Guard in November 2014, Olmstead said.

-• Santiago was later given a general discharge from the Alaska Army National Guard on August 16, 2016 for unsatisfactory performance.
+• Santiago was later given a general discharge from the Alaska Army National Guard in August for unsatisfactory performance.

 • Santiago was not on the radar for possible terrorism ties, according to a law enforcement official and a Department of Homeland Security official.